ombre5733/fsm11/README.md

 # fsm11
-A small framework for finite state machines using C++11
+A C++ library for finite state machines